maoiscat/mpv-osc-simple/README.md

   2. Click the play time will toggle skip file buttons.

   3. Click the duration time will cycle between duration and remaining time

+  4. If anyone feels the osc too small, open ''main.lua'' with any text editor, locate then ''user options'' comment, and change *scale* below.